Stability in the homology of Deligne-Mumford compactifications: Further Questions

 Similarly, as first observed by Kapranov--Manin \cite{kapranov2001modules}, for $g$ fixed, the vector space $\bigoplus_{i,n} H_i(\bMgn)$ is a right module over the \emph{hypercommutative operad}, the operad spanned by the fundamental classes of $\bMon$.
 Is this right module finitely generated?

 For the answers to these questions to have concrete implications, we need to understand the structure of right modules over these operads (equivalently representation theory of their opposite wiring categories).
-If a sequence of graded vector spaces is a finitely generated module over the hypercommutative operad, is its Hilbert series restricted?
+If a sequence of graded vector spaces is a finitely generated module over the hypercommutative operad, is its Hilbert series constrained to have a particular form?

 Is the category $\bB\bT \op$, the opposite of the wiring category of the free operad on a binary commutative operation, Noetherian?
 If so, it would be possible to simplify the proof of Theorem \ref{Mgnbar}.
 In \cite{barter2015noetherianity}, Barter established the Noetherianity of a category of trees, but we do not know of a relationship between this category and $\bB \bT \op$.